Community Foundation Sonoma County is pleased to share the following list of our 2019 nonprofit partners.

 Alliance Medical Center: to support the growth and development of Alliance Medical Center’s literacy education and Reach Out and Read programs.

-California Parenting Institute: to engage and promote reading in the homes of low-income, high-risk families who participate in CPI programs.
+California Parenting Institute (CPI): to engage and promote reading in the homes of low-income, high-risk families who participate in CPI programs.

-LandPaths: to build upon iREAD Outside, modeling and further generating excitement, skills and abilities to read to children outside (and inside).
+LandPaths: to build upon iREAD Outside, modeling and further generating excitement, skills and abilities to read to children.

 Sonoma County Public Library Foundation: to increase daily reading to local children by supplying families with books, instruction and encouragement through the Free Book Mobile.

-Sonoma County Office of Education: to support Teacher Appreciation Week and Spotlight on Sonoma County Schools
+Sonoma County Office of Education: sponsorship for Teacher Appreciation Week

 Sonoma State University: to support the 2019 SSU Education Family Summit